12 min read

 In the first column, write down everything you should be doing and leave two lines after each.

-In the second column, write down all the things that have been pissing you off about others lately.
+In the second column, write down everything that has annoyed you about others lately.
 You might write personal things like "My kids don't look after the stuff I buy them", "My husband doesn't recognise how much more I do around here", or "My mother doesn't realise how much pressure I'm under at work."
 You might write professional things like "I'm the only one who sends my reports in on time", "My direct report always stuffs up important emails, so I have to double-check everything", "My boss doesn't realise how long it takes to roll out a new system."
 Again, leave two lines after each entry.

 In the third column, write down all the things you're involved with that don't sit quite right or have been weighing on you.
 You might write personal stuff like "My best friend is having an affair" or professional things like "We're misleading our customers on response times".